hackerb9/vt340test/emulators/fonts/vwsvtfont/README.md

 ## Installation

-You can copy this directory to /usr/local/share/fonts/vwsvtfont then add the directory to your system's font search path.
+You can copy the [pcf](pcf) directory to /usr/local/share/fonts/vwsvtfont then add the directory to your system's font search path.
 For example, for X11, you can use:

 ```bash
 xset fp+ /usr/local/share/fonts/vwsvtfont